Health and wellbeing

 NHS help

-The NHS website has lots of self-care tips and information on vaccinations for adults and children.
+The NHS website has lots of advice about healthy living and information on vaccinations for adults and children.
 If you are offered a free flu jab by your GP, please take it up.
 Flu can make you seriously ill.
-Check all your family vaccinations are up to date too including COVID-19.
+Check all your family vaccinations are up to date too, including COVID-19.

 The NHS also offer a range of other important information around health and wellbeing, including: